bpowers/psm2/README.md

 `psm` is based off the ideas and implementation of [ps_mem.py](https://github.com/pixelb/scripts/commits/master/scripts/ps_mem.py).
 It requires root privileges to run.
-It is implemented in C, and since the executable is a binary it can be made setuid root so that unprivileged users can get a quick overview of the current memory situation.
+It is implemented in Rust, and since the executable is a binary it can be made setuid root so that unprivileged users can get a quick overview of the current memory situation.